sablier-labs/docs/docs/concepts/16-glossary.md

 2. Timestamp

-Tranches are an essential component of Tranched [distribution model](#distribution-model), as they facilitate the calculation of the custom streaming curve.
+Tranches are an essential component of Tranched [distribution model](#distribution-model), as they facilitate the calculation of the custom distribution curve.

 ### Tranched Model

-A Lockup [distribution model](#distribution-model) with streaming in discrete tranches.
+A Lockup [distribution model](#distribution-model) with token releases in discrete tranches.

 ### Unlock Amounts